 After discussing various options we agreed to make Teams temporarily available for this purpose, so our therapists can finalise the existing group therapies, and perhaps even start new ones.

 Microsoft Teams is a business tool and meant for collaboration in an organisational context.
-Mental health therapy is something completely different, so we had to create special instructions:
+Mental health therapy is something completely different, so we had to create special instructions to make sure that our therapists are in control of the meeting.
+But also in other situations, such as meetings with many attendees (You can have up to 350 people in a Teams meeting!) knowing these control options can be useful:

 Create the invitation from Outlook Online, NOT from Teams.